bioimagebook/bioimagebook.github.io/chapters/2-processing/3-thresholding/thresholding.md

 The width and height of the histogram are normalized to deal with the fact that pixel values and intensity counts are in completely different units, and therefore in completely different scales.

-The explanation is confusing, but hopefully {ref}`fig-thresholds_method_triangle` depicts it more clearly -- and provides an intuition for when and why it might be appropriate.
+The explanation is confusing, but hopefully {numref}`fig-thresholds_method_triangle` depicts it more clearly -- and provides an intuition for when and why it might be appropriate.

 ```{code-cell} ipython3
 :tags: [hide-cell, remove-output]